Damasy/Damasy/README.md

 building highly scalable services.
 Highly educated in various programming languages and frameworks.
 Looking for a position in a fast-paced company that appreciates high potential, dedication and evolving technical skills.

-I currently work mainly with JavaScript, as well as Typescript, Angular, React, and Vue.
-I started my career as a Front-end developer, but now I'm working of the full stack with Node.js and Express in the backend.
+I currently work mainly with JavaScript, as well as Typescript, Node.js, Express, Angular, React, Vue, SQL Database (MySql - PostqreSql - SQL Server), NoSQL Database (MongoDB).

 I have been worked with client projects in the USA, Germany, Poland, Austria, Turkey, UAE, and KSA.